Thomas Foley, 3rd Baron Foley: Background

 Foley was the son of Thomas Foley, 2nd Baron Foley, and Henrietta Stanhope.

 Political career

 Foley succeeded as third Baron Foley on the death of his father in 1793 and was able to take his seat in the House of Lords on his 21st birthday in 1801.
 When the Whigs came to power under Lord Grey in 1830, Foley was appointed Captain of the Honourable Corps of Gentlemen Pensioners, a post he held until his early death in 1833.
 In 1830 he was admitted to the Privy Council.
-Apart from his political career he was also Lord Lieutenant of Worcestershire between 1831 and 1833 and Master of the Quorn Hunt from 1805 to 1806.
+Apart from his political career he was also Lieutenant-Colonel Commandant of the West Worcester Local Militia from 24 September 1808, Lord Lieutenant of Worcestershire between 1831 and 1833 and Master of the Quorn Hunt from 1805 to 1806.

 Family

 Lord Foley married Lady Cecilia Olivia Geraldine FitzGerald (3 March 1786 – London, 27 July 1863), daughter of William FitzGerald, 2nd Duke of Leinster, in Boyle Farm, Kingston upon Thames, on 18 August 1806.
 They had four sons, and four daughters: